kev-n14/Prime-Pulse_PP5/README.md

 ### **Forking the GitHub Repository**
 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-- Log in to GitHub and Locate the repository at this link [Expense Tracker]().
+- Log in to GitHub and Locate the repository at this link [Prime Pulse]().
 - At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
 - A copy of the repository is now created.

 ### **Making a Local Clone**
-1. Log in to GitHub and locate the GitHub repository at this link [Expense Tracker]().
+1. Log in to GitHub and locate the GitHub repository at this link [Prime Pulse]().
 1. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
 Click the preferred cloning option, and then copy the link provided.
 1. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 1. Open Git Bash